 Butterfly Valve Applications

 How are butterfly valves used?
 In most cases, large-volume water and slurry applications utilize these valves.
-You can find them in the agricultural sector for water supply.
-Ships also use them in large-capacity piping, including suction lines for aft ocean water.
+Butterfly valves are also essential pipeline components in the dairy, food and beverage industries.

 Lumaco Betterfly Valves